bartkessels/SimpleConvert/readme.md

 # SimpleConvert

-Application to convert multiple files to another filetype using FFMPEG.
+Simple Convert is a small application in which you can convert multiple files to another file type at once using FFMPEG.

 ## Screenshots